 Estimation Procedures

-National visit estimates will be produced based on two fundamental sources of data: (1) private non-federal office-based physicians, and (2) physicians at CHCs designated as 330 grant-supported federally funded qualified health centers, federally qualified look-alikes, and Tribal or Urban Indian Federally Qualified Health Centers.
+National visit estimates will be produced based on two fundamental sources of data: (1) private nonFederal office-based physicians, and (2) physicians at CHCs designated as 330 grant-supported Federally funded qualified health centers, Federally qualified look-alikes, and Tribal or Urban Indian Federally Qualified Health Centers.
 The estimation procedure has four basic components: (1) inflation by reciprocals of the sampling selection probabilities, (2) adjustments for nonresponse, (3) calibration ratio adjustment, and (4) weight smoothing.
-Starting in 2003, the non-response adjustment factor utilized variation in responses by physicians who see more patients in their reporting period and the number of weeks they work during the year.
-In addition, starting in 2004, the estimation process was modified to (1) take into account season of reporting week, and (2) produce unbiased quarterly estimates.
+Starting in 2003, the non-response adjustment factor utilized information provided by refusal physicians about the number of patient visits they see during a typical week in their practice and the number of weeks they work during the year.
+In addition, starting in 2004, the estimation process was modified to (1) take into account season of reporting weeks, and (2) produce unbiased quarterly estimates.

 NAMCS data can also be used to make national estimates of office-based physicians and associated medical practices.
 These estimates are unbiased and based on a complex sampling design with multistage estimation.
 Physician weights are used to estimate national numbers and characteristics of office-based physicians (e.g., sex, age, and specialty) and their practices (e.g., numbers of physicians in the practice, single-specialty compared with multispecialty practices, and types and numbers of patient encounters in last full week of practice).
 The NAMCS physician sampling weight can also be modified to produce a national medical practice estimator (e.g., practice size, breadth of specialization, and selected diagnostic and therapeutic services available onsite).

-The lowest reliable NAMCS estimate for all non-Federal, office-based physicians in 2006 is 1,028,000 patient visits.
+The lowest reliable NAMCS estimate for all nonFederal, office-based physicians in 2008 is 937,000 patient visits.
 The relative standard error is one criterion that NCHS uses to determine reliability, and this estimate has an approximate relative standard error (standard error/estimate) of about 30 percent.
 This relative standard error is the maximum that is allowable for an estimate to be considered reliable.
 Such precision is adequate for the analyses planned, but any improvement that can be attained is highly desirable.

 Sampling Errors